Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 1. Listening to Podcasts

-For those who need time to think and contemplate, podcasts might be a great way to pass the time.
+For those who need time to think, podcasts might be a great way to pass the time.
 Picture yourself in a comfortable environment, possibly enjoying a cup of tea or coffee and listening to podcasts.

 You can read stories, pick up new skills, or hear life lessons from others.
 It’s similar to discussing without having to respond.
 You have the option to pause, skip, or rewind.
 For introverts like you, it’s the ideal pastime because you have complete control over how you participate.